JohnHiro84/LetsCook/README.md

-## Reduced the Number of action creators for Recipe Detail Component
+## Reduced the Number of Action Creators for Recipe Detail Component

   In the Recipe detail component, I had originally got that component to work by making 3 or 4 different action creator fetches to fetch the Recipe data, another fetch for directions, another for ingredients, comments.. then I realized that I was making all